amcraig/JupyterCon2018/Tutorials/ReproducibleScience/repronotebook.md

 * Obtain a DOI
 * Don't make assumptions on platforms
-* Bundle dependancies rather than retrieve on demand a* Perhaps, make a container with clear instructions on its execution
+* Bundle dependancies rather than retrieve on demand
+* Perhaps, make a container with clear instructions on its execution

 Four tenants of reproducability:
  * Organization